NebulousLabs/Sia/doc/File Contract Negotiation.md

 1. The renter makes an RPC to the host, opening a connection.
 The connection deadline should be at least 120 seconds.

-2. The host sends the renter the most recent copy of its internal settings.
+2. The host sends the renter the most recent copy of its internal settings, signed by the host public key.
 The connection is then closed.

 File Contract Creation
 ----------------------